 The Configuration > Monitoring Collectors

-the page shows details on the health of both individual collector nodes and each Cluster.
+page shows details on the "Health" of both individual Collector nodes and each Collectot Cluster.

-- The ONLINE/OFFLINE status directly relates to the processing of the cluster-health-queue shown during the command output of
+- The ONLINE/OFFLINE status directly relates to the processing of the cluster-health-queue shown within the orchestrators output of

 /opt/opsview/messagequeue/sbin/rabbitmqctl list_queues